mchobby/PythonPcl/README.md

 # Network Printer, USB/Serial printer, Managed printer

-Please browse the content of `test` sub-folder, it contains many examples to help you starting with this code.
+Please browse the content of `test` sub-folder, it contains many examples + image capture to get started with the code.

 ## Network Printer
 To print on a Network printer, you must use a `PrinterSocketAdapter` class which